oriventi/groq-dart-sdk/README.md

 ## Constants
-Instead of looking up the standard models, you can use the ids via provided constants:
+Instead of looking up the standard models, you can use the ids via provided constants in `GroqModels`:
 ```dart
 const String mixtral8_7b = 'mixtral-8x7b-32768';
 const String gemma_7b = 'gemma-7b-it';